 “Pay it forward,” the man replied.

 That was decades ago.
 Who knows where the family is now?
-Who knows what they’ve done for others — or what they haven’t done?
+Who knows what they’ve done for others?
 That will always be a mystery.

 But one thing is certain: The helpful man recalls that evening with fondness and clarity.
-Even today, decades later, he keeps getting joy from the memory of helping the stranded family.
+Even today, decades later, he receives sustained joy from the memory of helping the stranded family.

 In other words, the stranded family paid it forward — unexpectedly — by revealing the joy of giving.